-It gets harder when you’re dealing with a survivor of a violent crime, especially one of the most heinous crimes one human can commit on another.
+It gets harder, though, to dismiss the concerns of a gun rights advocate when that person is a survivor of a violent crime, especially one of the most heinous crimes one human can commit on another.
 I’m talking about rape.

 However, CNN’s Chris Cuomo seemed to have absolutely no problem with it.

 — Christopher C. Cuomo (@ChrisCuomo) May 29, 2019